-Originally from Billings, Montana, singer Leo Everett moved to Colorado in 1981 and became a fixture on the local scene.
+Originally from Billings, Montana, singer and yodeler Leo Everett moved to Colorado in 1981 and became a fixture on the local scene.
 This album was recorded in the late '70s, when he was still in Big Sky country.

 Leon Everette "I Don't Want To Lose" (Orlando Records, 1980) (LP)